meyersj/geotweet/README.md

 # .. install all dependencies ...
-nosetests tests/geotweet        # requires environment variables listed above to be set nosetests tests/mapreduce nosetests tests/osm             # requires mongodb to be installed
+nosetests tests/geotweet        # requires environment variables listed above to be set nosetests tests/mapreduce
 ```